usa-npn/rnpn/cran-comments.md

 ## Resubmission

-This is a resubmission to address a NOTE pertaining to an usused LazyData directive in the DESCRIPTION
+This is a resubmission to address a ERROR related to the tests on linux environments.

 ## Test environments

-R CMD CHECK passed on local Windows 10 and Ubuntu 18 using R 4.0.2 Also passed checks on Github Actions on macOS, Windows with R 4.0 and ubuntu 16 using R 3.5.
+rhub::check_for_cran passed.

 ## R CMD check results